mdashx/react-quick-equip/README.md

 # react-quick-equip
 Yet another ReactJS starter kit.

-Built for my specific use cases, based on many hours of experience building with react-boilerplate.
+## Getting Started

+Before using `npm run start` to run a dev server, you need to run `npm run build:dll` to make the DLLs available.

 ## Coding Conventions